Satisfactory Academic Progress

 If a student believes there are extenuating circumstances and wishes to appeal the termination of aid, s/he must file a request in writing to the Director of Financial Aid within 10 days of being notified by the Director that s/he is no longer eligible for financial aid.
-The appeal will be reviewed by the Financial Aid Committee, and the student will be notified of the Committee’s decision.
-The Committee is composed at least of the Director of Financial Aid, the Director of Admission, the Registrar, and other members of the administrative staff.
+The appeal will be reviewed by the Scholarship and Financial Aid Committee, and the student will be notified of the Committee’s decision.
+The Committee is composed of the Director of Financial Aid, the Director of Admission, the Registrar, and other members of the administrative staff as necessary.